webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

 ## Tips

-- Know all phases and what Doc's go in what phase.
+- Know all **phases and what Doc's** go in what phase.
   - Order of things (Initiating, Planned...etc.).
   - know how to read the diagrams, charts and graphs.
   - Make sure you understand the definitions of all the material.
-  - Most of my questions contained a scenario of "what step is next?" or "what step is this task in?" -Know the Change Control Steps backward and forwards and what is in each step (Documents, Tasks)
+  - Most of my questions contained a scenario of "what step is next?" or "what step is this task in?" -Know the **Change Control Steps** backward and forwards and what is in each step (Documents, Tasks)
-- Know the change management process steps.
+- Know the **change management** process steps.
 - understand the process control change and what phase documents/artifacts fall under.
-- Get a basic understanding of what information the charts/tools are meant for.
+- Get a basic understanding of what information the **charts/tools are meant for**.
-- role responsibilities, and order of operations for situations.
+- **role responsibilities**, and **order of operations** for situations.
 - <https://quizlet.com/406758061/pk0-004-project-best-study-guide-2019-flash-cards/>
 - <https://quizlet.com/698573077/project-exam-study-questions-flash-cards/>
 - <https://wgu.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=55e10158-bd60-4564-9a45-af300116ced0>